 This display is appropriate for all ages, and there will be a scavenger hunt activity for children.

 When the Gmeiner Art & Cultural Center first opened in 1969, members of the Wellsboro Art Club served as “hostesses” (now called docents) during public showings of Mr. Gmeiner’s works, and began to arrange for exhibits of other local artists and area children.
 Since the art club has long had such a close association with our founder, it only made sense to also display some of Arthur Gmeiner’s works during the month of October in the Atrium gallery.
 The focus of this exhibit will be on his “Frugality” and will showcase how Mr. Gmeiner reused every bit of material that he could when painting.

 The Gmeiner Art & Cultural Center is a non-profit dedicated to the community of Wellsboro by Arthur J. Gmeiner in memory of his family.
 We are committed to cultivating the link between art, culture, and community.
 Our gallery space allows local artists to share their work, while our studio space is a hub for creatives to congregate.
 We host art exhibits as well as the Mountain Laurel Quilt Guild, Grand Canyon Photography Club, Wellsboro Art Club, Wednesday Morning Musicales, and the Friday Club.
-The facilities can be used by any member of the community for educational purposes.

 Green Free Library